zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 #### Combine data in PCL point cloud

 We use PCL to create the new stitched point cloud.
-This is because we want to visualize the point cloud and save the point cloud to .ply.
+This is because we want to visualize the point cloud and save the point cloud to PLY.

 ##### Initialize point cloud memory